andysylvester/federated-bookshelves/README.md

 Java Outline Editor (http://outliner.sourceforge.net/) - Can be used to create OPML outlines, not sure about attributes though...

-Bookshelves (https://github.com/ravern/bookshelves) - Library JSON parser/viewer
+Bookshelves (https://github.com/ravern/bookshelves) - Library JSON parser/viewer (new instance available at https://bookshelves.ravern.dev/ as of 7/1/2021)

 Library JSON Test Viewer (https://github.com/andysylvester/federated-bookshelves/blob/main/tools/libraryJsonViewer.html) - HTML file that can read a Library JSON file defined in a variable and display all the elements (based on example code from https://howtocreateapps.com/fetch-and-display-json-html-javascript/)